Skip to content

 In Eletive, attributes and segments define how your organization and reports are structured.

-- An attribute is a category used to group users based on a shared characteristic.
+- An attribute (field) is a category used to group users based on a shared characteristic.
+Examples include Department, Location, Manager, or Gender.

-- A segment is a group within that category, in other words, a report based on one specific value of the attribute.
+- A segment (field value) is a group within that category — in other words, the specific value used for reporting.
+For example, within the attribute Department, segments could be HR, IT, and Production.

-Each user can belong to only one segment per attribute (for example, one department, one manager, and one gender), but can belong to multiple attributes at the same time.
+Each user can belong to only one segment per attribute (with exception for Users type attributes), but can belong to multiple attributes at the same time.
+For instance, a user can belong to Department: HR, Location: Sweden, and Manager: Lisa Andersson.

 Why are attributes and segments important?